-The answer to this question varies widely.
+The answer for the best weight loss exercise varies widely.
 It depends on a few critical factors, including caloric intake and the type of activity being performed.
 The American College of Sports Medicine (ACSM) recommends a minimum of 150 minutes per week of moderate-intensity physical activity in overweight or obese individuals to support weight loss.
 To simply maintain and prevent weight gain, it is shown that most individuals need between 150 and 250 minutes of moderate activity each week.
-For long-term weight loss, 200 to 300 minutes of exercise are recommended .
+For long-term weight loss, 200 to 300 minutes of exercise are recommended.

 It is important to note, however, that program goals should be made based on the individual’s specific needs as well as the fitness levels and the type of exercise being performed.
 For instance, high intensity interval training (“HIIT”) is often performed for substantially less time, but shows significant cardiovascular benefits.
 It can be performed for as little as 14 minutes three to four times per week, but because it is more intense than longer periods of training, it delivers similar cardiovascular improvements.

 Most individuals who are first embarking on a personal fitness journey can benefit from beginning with moderate intensity exercises, then gradually increasing training frequency and intensity.
 Simple aerobic exercises can be performed first, with resistance training being introduced as the athlete becomes more advanced.